THOMASELOVE/431-classes-2024/class07/README.md

 ## Announcements

 1. I posted a revised version of Lab 2 on 2024-09-13 to correct a typo.
 The original version (in one place) suggested there were 5 tasks.
 There are, in fact, just 3.
+2. David Spiegelhalter's writing in [The Guardian](https://www.theguardian.com/profile/david-spiegelhalter) may be of interest to you.

 ## Favorite Movies